All variables are generated via the appropriate transformation of

 (i.e. Gamma, Beta, Logistic, etc.), these values can be obtained using

-.
+SimMultiCorrData::calc_theory.
 If the goal is to mimic an

 empirical data set, these values can be found using

-(using the method of
+SimMultiCorrData::calc_moments (using the method of

-moments) or SimMultiCorrData::calc_fisherk
+moments) or SimMultiCorrData::calc_fisherk (using Fisher’s

 k-statistics).
 If the standardized cumulants are obtained from

-, the user may need to use rounded values as
+calc_theory, the user may need to use rounded values as

-inputs (i.e. skews = round(skews, 8)
+inputs (i.e. skews = round(skews, 8)).
+For example, in

-order to ensure that skew is exactly 0
+order to ensure that skew is exactly \(0\) for symmetric distributions.
+Due to the

-Greater accuracy can be achieved by increasing the number of
+results are approximations.
+Greater accuracy can be achieved by

-process.
+integration process.

 For mixture variables, the parameters are specified at the

-component level by the inputs mix_skews
+component level by the inputs mix_skews,

-.
+mix_sixths, and mix_Six.
 The mixing

 probabilities, means and standard deviations of the component variables

-are given by mix_pis
+are given by mix_pis, mix_mus and

 The means and variances of all continuous variables are specified

-.
+by means and vars.
 These are at the variable

 level, i.e., they refer to the continous non-mixture and mixture